braden-ca/Lab-05/README.md

 items installed to make the game work you need to compile and run it in your terminal.
 To compile you need ggc since we are working in c then the file name which is goldrush.c, then the -Wall command to check for all warnings, then the -lX11 command to call all the libarires needed to run the program.

-This is how you compile and run it ggc goldrush.c -Wall -lX11
+This is what it ahould look like to compile and run it ggc goldrush.c -Wall -lX11 and ./a.out
-./a.out

 For users to get help since we are in early development stages we do not yet have an instructional page, how-to page, or q&a page but we hope to later implement these guides in order to help our users maximize their play time.